epikhighs/2016-platform/README.md

         * extract text plugin
         * can get flash of unstyled content otherwise
         * html-webpack-plugin will auto detect and inject the CSS styles
-* I like to use path.join, but path.resolve would be a good alternative.
-See the Node.js path API for further details.
-    * it is recommended that using path.join for cross-platform to deal with all the path stuff. https://www.npmjs.com/package/webpack-validator https://www.npmjs.com/package/html-webpack-plugin https://www.npmjs.com/package/favicons-webpack-plugin
+* it is recommended using path.join for cross-platform to deal with all the path stuff. https://www.npmjs.com/package/webpack-validator https://www.npmjs.com/package/html-webpack-plugin https://www.npmjs.com/package/favicons-webpack-plugin